 Coronavirus Aid, Relief, and Economic Security Act or the “CARES Act” Summary of SBA 7(a) Small Business Interruption Loans

 The information below provides a summary of the terms of the “Paycheck Protection Program” included in the CARES Act passed by the Senate late on March 25, 2020.
 It is anticipated that the House will take up the bill on Friday.
 Due to concerns regarding the spread of COVID-19, the House plans to hold a voice vote on the bill.
 Please note that this information is in summary format only and does not address every provision contained in the bill as it relates to the Paycheck Protection Program.
+This article will explore coronavirus aid for small business.

 H.R.
 748 “Paycheck Protection program”